tgdwyer/tgdwyer.github.io/_chapters/haskell2.md

 This creates a record type in every way the same as the above, but the accessor functions id, name and mark are created automatically.

 ## Typeclasses
 Haskell uses “type classes” as a way to associate functions with types.
 A type class is like a promise that a certain type will have specific operations and functions available.
-You can think of it as being similar to a TypeScript interface.
-Despite the name however, it is not like a TypeScript class, since a type class is does not actually define the functions themselves.
-The functions are defined in “instances” of the type class.
+You can think of it as being similar to a [TypeScript interface](/typescript1/interfaces).

+Despite the name however, it is not like an ES6/TypeScript class, since a Haskell type class does not actually give definitions for the functions themselves, only their type signatures.
+The function bodies are defined in “instances” of the type class.
 A good starting point for gaining familiarity with type classes is seeing how they are used in the standard Haskell prelude.
-From GHCi we can ask for information about a specific typeclass with the :i command, for example, Num is a typeclass common to numeric types:
+From GHCi we can ask for information about a specific typeclass with the `:i` command, for example, Num is a typeclass common to numeric types:

 ```haskell
 GHCi> :i Num